GlobalFishingWatch/globalfishingwatch.github.io/vessels.md

 The third method involves using machine learning techniques to identify vessels that behave like fishing vessels.
 This method is still under development.
 We call these `suspected` fishing vessels.
 Visit the page on our [neural net]({{ site.url }}{{site.baseurl}}/neural-net.html) to learn more.

 # Version 0.1 of Vessel Lists
-This is the lists of fishing vessels that we included in the initial public release of Global Fishing Watch in September of 2016.
+These are the lists of fishing vessels that we included in the initial public release of Global Fishing Watch in September of 2016.
 We included vessels with the following criteria:

  - At least 1000 position messages broadcast in any given year (thus ignoring vessels that had very little activity).